-This chapter focused on the concept of microfinance and the role they play in the growth of SMEs.
+This chapter focused on the concept of microfinance and the role they play in the financial performance.
 It highlights concepts, ideas, theories, and opinions from Authors/ experts, theoretical perspectives.
-Also it describes related studies, it involves secondary data obtained from textbooks, journals and internet.
+Also it describes related studies; it involves secondary data obtained from textbooks and journals.